LaurentHrt/dotfiles/README.md

 ## Todo

+- use env variable bitwarden.unlock to automatically unlock bw
+- Check atuiin already logged in before logging in
+- Add some usefull log message like 'starting chezmoi install on branch xxx'
+- Automatically skip GUI installation if there is no GUI
 - set mac internal setting with script
 - set windows internal settings with script
 - automatize brew installation